 Successful salespeople rely on product knowledge, but without narrowing down your prospects, your knowledge can get you only so far.
 Understanding the prospect’s pain—the need for a solution to overcome a difficult issue in their business—is the key to finding proper leads and eventually closing sales.

 Training and development reveal the proper techniques for identifying customer pain and discovering if your product can relieve that pain (which is where the need for product knowledge comes into play).
-Taking the right steps to reveal pain points prevents wasteful pursuit of cold leads, loss of valuable time, and missed sales opportunities.
+Taking the right steps to reveal pain points prevents the wasteful pursuit of cold leads, loss of valuable time, and missed sales opportunities.

 Improves Active Listening Skills